Oshlack/speckle/README.md

 browseVignettes("speckle")
 ```

-If you don't care to access the vignette you can also install speckle as
+If you don't care to view the glorious vignette you can also install speckle as
 follows:

 ``` r